 Is full coverage car insurance required in Texas?

 No, full coverage car insurance is not required in Texas.
 The state only mandates liability insurance, which covers damages you cause to others.
-However, full coverage, including collision and comprehensivecollision and comprehensive, is recommended to protect your vehicle.
+However, full coverage, including collision and comprehensive, is recommended to protect your vehicle.

 What happens if the person at fault in an accident has no insurance in Texas?